 I’ve seen an overall improvement in my quality of life.

-Digital nomads tend to have the ability to prioritize their wants over their needs.
-Nomadic life means that you can prioritize a lifestyle that is important to you.
+Digital nomads tend to be able to prioritize their wants over their needs.
+Nomadic life means prioritizing a lifestyle that is important to you.

 See Related: Best Digital Nomad Insurance